JanPoniecki/CanTeam/README.md

 - Example: You buy a box of 100 teabags for $10.
 - Add the product with details:
--- Name: Tea
+  - Name: Tea
--- Unit: Bag
+  - Unit: Bag
--- Total Cost: $10
+  - Total Cost: $10
 - CanTeam calculates the price per unit: $0.10 per bag.
 2. Logging Usage

-Other users can log how many units they’ve consumed.
+- Other users can log how many units they’ve consumed.
 For instance:
-John logs 5 bags.
+  - John logs 5 bags.
-Mary logs 3 bags.
+  -  Mary logs 3 bags.
-Reimbursement Calculation
+3. Reimbursement Calculation

-CanTeam keeps track of all contributions and usage.
+- CanTeam keeps track of all contributions and usage.
 At the end of the month (or any preferred period), users can settle expenses based on the app’s calculations.
-🎯 Use Cases
+## 🎯 Use Cases
-Office Kitchens
+- **Office Kitchens**
   Perfect for managing shared supplies like coffee, sugar, and tea.
-Shared Apartments
+- **Shared Apartments**
   Simplify the distribution of costs for groceries and other communal items.
-Coworking Spaces
+- **Coworking Spaces**
   Promote fairness and accountability in resource sharing.
 📱 Accessibility
 Since CanTeam operates on local Wi-Fi, it doesn’t require an internet connection.
 Everyone connected to the same Wi-Fi network can use the app seamlessly.

-🧩 Contributing
+## 🧩 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your improvements or ideas.

-📃 License
+## 📃 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.
+##
+Ready to share fairly?
+Try CanTeam today! 🍵